 SBB 300-3 Parquet Twister

-The Parquet Twister is made with a mix of polyamide and natural hair that acts as a gentle cushion when cleaning tile, wood, and other bare flooring.
-You can use the Parquet Twister on any Miele canister.
+The Parquet Twister floor tool is made with a mix of polyamide and natural hair that acts as a gentle cushion when cleaning tile, wood floors, and other bare flooring.
+You can use the Parquet Twister on all Miele canister vacuums.
 This version of the Parquet Twister is 12.5 inches wide.

 The longer bristles with alternating high and low spacing provide room for larger debris to be captured while still picking up fine dust and hair that clings to bare flooring.

 This and the Parquet Twister XL are the best bare flooring attachments that Miele offers.

 SBB 400-3 Parquet Twister XL